 Our prices for data recovery range from $300-$500.
 This cost does not include a donor drive, shipping, or a transfer drive, if applicable.
-If you haven’t already, we highly recommend submitting a Chances Form before dropping off your device.
-We’ll respond ASAP with a price quote and your chances for a successful recovery.

-COVID-19 DROP OFF AND PICK-UP RULES:
+DROP-OFF AND PICK-UP RULES:

-Drop off and pick-up hours are 10 AM – 6 PM.
+- Drop-off and pick-up hours are 10 AM – 6 PM (M-F).

-Payment is required BEFORE picking up your device(s).
+- Payment is required BEFORE picking up your recovery.

-It must have enough free space to accommodate all your recovered data (which is sometimes greater than the total size of the bad drive).
+- It must have enough free space to accommodate all your recovered data (which is sometimes greater than the total size of the bad drive).

 If your failed hard drive is inside an external enclosure…

-If you already removed your hard drive from the enclosure, please do not re-assemble it.
+- If you have already removed your hard drive from the enclosure, please do not re-assemble it.
 Keep the enclosure and just give us the bare hard drive (along with the enclosure’s PCB, if there is one).